moxieBKjazzy/iowastateparks/pages/establishment.md

 Landscape Development Plan for Ledges State Park [^1]

 ## Establishment
 {% include feature/blockquote.html quote="“But in 1919 there were not ten acres of public woods, water landings or open prairies, in the state, unless in cities.
-Not a game could be played, a shot fired, a race run, a fly cast or a lunch spread, unless in cities or on dusty highways unless the enjoyment was a trespass or was through the consent of private owners.”" speaker="Edgar R. Harlan [^2]"  %}
+Not a game could be played, a shot fired, a race run, a fly cast or a lunch spread, unless in cities or on dusty highways unless the enjoyment was a trespass or was through the consent of private owners.” " speaker="Edgar R. Harlan[^2]" %[^2]}

 -